 The status codes found on your 277CA are a way for you to identify the different types of Smart Edits.
 Each type of Smart Edit has a unique status code to help you organize your workflow.

-First, contact your EDI vendor or clearinghouse for help answering questions about Smart Edit claims.
+If you have questions, contact your EDI vendor or clearinghouse for help.

-If you need assistance from UnitedHealthcare, see our EDI Contacts page.
+If you need further assistance from UnitedHealthcare, visit our EDI page.